Developing Colour Film as an Absolute Beginner

 Mixing the chemicals.

-The first step is to mix the chemicals.
+The first step with your new chemicals is to mix them.
 This needs to be done just once and repeated only when you get new chemicals after the old ones expire.
 Here’s how to check if your chemicals have expired.

 Pro Tip 1: Wash your hands while wearing the gloves to get rid of the talk powder that can contaminate your chemicals.